cloudinary/web-speed-test-client/README.md

-# Page Speed Image Performance Analysis Client App
+# web-speed-test Image Performance Analysis Client App

 This is the client app for Cloudinary image analysis tool.